-Water & Wastewater Utilities - SB 272 by Senator Simpson would authorize the PSC to revoke a water/wastewater utility's certificate of authorization if the customers file a petition that is signed by at least 65% of the utility's customers.
+Water & Wastewater Utilities - SB 272 by Senator Simpson and HB 1321 by Rep. Murphy would authorize the PSC to revoke a water/wastewater utility's certificate of authorization if the customers file a petition that is signed by at least 65% of the utility's customers.
 The bill would also add secondary water standards to the criteria the PSC must consider when setting rates for water/wastewater services.
 SB 272 has one committee stop remaining.